 While not quite as time-consuming as a lace-weight cardigan, my other project was a rather demanding for its type.
 During our unusually cold winter, it became obvious that knee socks are a good thing.
 If so, why not stranded knee socks?

-These began toe-up, following no particular pattern, followed a bit of a border chart in Alice Starmore's recently republished Book of Fair Isle Knitting, incorporated some corrugated ribbing after the ankle and finished with a good bit of 2x2 ribbing.
+These began toe-up, following no particular pattern, followed a small portion of a fair isle sweater chart I adapted to fit the stitch count, incorporated some corrugated ribbing after the ankle and finished with a good bit of 2x2 ribbing.
 Four rounds of plain stockinette in the red Posh cashmere at the top made a little cuff.
 The yarn is mostly Colinette Jitterbug, with the blue the heavier weight.
 Using it last produced some natural shaping, as did changing needle sizes.
-The strading is done with a dk-weight merino in lavender, so light that it looks white.
+The stranding is done with a dk-weight merino in lavender, so light that it looks white.

 I like the stranding in the foot.
 It is warm and padded under the sole.
 However, I was afraid to add any above the ankle--my stranding was quite tight before blocking.
 I will need to increase the stitch count for charts in the leg of socks, or I won't be able to get them over my high arches.
 I also need to remember that this red Posh yarn bleeds a lot.
 I thought it would ruin the colors when I blocked the socks.
 Thankfully, as with most things, it all washed out in the end.

 There's another photo of the socks in my Ravelry project.
 And, I am planning a more detailed explanation of these and other knee socks.
 I will post a link here when I finish it.